Schedule GitHub Pages rebuild with GitHub Actions

 USER_TOKEN: $

-This file first defines the name of the workflow, which will show up in the GitHub Actions portal.
-It then tells the workflow to trigger every day at 6:01 pm.
+The file defines the workflow name, which shows up in the GitHub Actions portal, then tells it to trigger every day at 6:01 pm.

 Note that the cron expression must be wrapped in single quotations!

-The file then defines the jobs to run, which in this case only performs a refresh job with a single step that defines a name, a run command as well as an env field that specifies environment variables.
+The file then defines the jobs to run, which in this case only performs a refresh job with a single step that has a name, a run command, and an env field for environment variables.

-The run command triggers a curl command that performs a POST request to the pages/builds endpoint.
+The run command uses curl to perform a POST request to the pages/builds endpoint.
 For authentication, it provides an GitHub personal access token via a USER_TOKEN variable.

-The final piece of the puzzle is to create a private access token (PAT), then create a GitHub repository secret to provide the token to the script.
+The final piece of the puzzle is to create a private access token (PAT) and a GitHub secret to provide the token to the script.

 GitHub Settings menu screenshot

-The final step is to define the USER_TOKEN variable that we refer to in the workflow we created earlier.
-You define the environment variable as a GitHub Secret under your repository settings:
+The final step is to define the USER_TOKEN variable that we refer to in the workflow.
+You can define it as a GitHub Secret under your repository settings:

 GitHub Secrets menu screenshot

 Expand this section, pick Actions and create a new secret.
-In this case, name it USER_TOKEN and paste in the access token you just created.
+Name it USER_TOKEN and paste in the access token that you just created.

 That’s it!
-You can now push the republish.yml file to have it trigger a republish at the times you have specified in the file.
-Once it triggers, it will show up in your repository’s GitHub Actions portal:
+You can now push the republish.yml file to make it trigger the republish workflow at the times you’ve specified in the file.

 GitHub Actions Portal

-The cron expression is very flexible, so you can setup your website to publish more or less exactly when you want it to.
+The cron expression is very flexible, so you can setup your website to publish at any time.
 No more sitting around, waiting to publish, while others are having a fun Friday evening.

 Conclusion

-I haven’t used GitHub Actions before, and much of the information I found on making this specific task work was in many cases wrong or not adjusted for the specific quirks of GitHub Actions.
+I hadn’t used GitHub Actions before, and much of the information I found to make this work was in many cases wrong or not adjusted for GitHub Actions.

-If you too have struggled with this, I hope that this information helps you get started with GitHub Actions.
-It’s a great tool, once you get the hang of it.
+If you too have struggled with it, I hope that this post will help you get started with GitHub Actions.
+It’s a great tool once you get the hang of it.